 4. After that, click on apply, then click on OK.

-By default, Windows 10 open folders into a single process.
-Though, it’s good to manage Windows process effectively.
-But sometimes, these process could create conflicts.
-And, leads to windows 10 explorer keeps crashing error.
+By default, Windows 10 opens folders into a single process.
+Though, it’s good to manage the Windows process effectively.
+But sometimes, these processes could create conflicts.
+And, this leads to windows 11 File explorer keeps crashing error.

-1. Open same File Explorer Options Window from Control Panel.
+1. Open the same File Explorer Options Window from Control Panel.

-2. Click on View tab.
-Scroll down a little and mark “Launch folder Windows in a separate process” option.
+2. Click on the View tab.
+Scroll down a little and mark the “Launch folder windows in a separate process” option.